tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 ## Scoring object

 The `class_score` is the parent class of all subclasses related to the scoring method.
-There are a few properties to this object:
+There are a few properties for this object:

 ::: {.cell layout-align="center"}